 WFA membership runs from June to May

 Membership will allow you to shoot at the woods Tuesdays all day, Thursdays after 16:30 and Sundays all day.
-There is also a regular get together at the Queens Arms Pitminster most Fridays with an indoor boss and fun.
+Note: We are looking to increase the number of shoot days.
+Should be available by end of June 2019.

 Remember the full cost of membership includes the NFAS membership.
 Annual [April-March] NFAS membership is: